-It is finally warming up for the summer here in Albuquerque.
+The summers are hot here in Albuquerque.
 One of the best ways to get outside and enjoy the weather is to swim!
 The Duke City offers a variety of public and private pools that cater to both kids and adults.
+There are many Albuquerque hotels with pools as well!

 Blue Hole